howardroark/pollinate/README.md

 ## The Inspiration

-This project is heavily inspired by the design of the configuration tool [Salt](https://github.com/saltstack/salt).
+This project is inspired by the the configuration management tool [Salt](https://github.com/saltstack/salt).
 The core idea behind Salt is the process of creating a "State" object which defines how the machine will be configured.
 The "master" service and the "minion" being configured both have